widelang/draft/README.md

 - You can't create entities without types and values
 - You shoudln't create entities that won't be used

-But you can change their values!
+But the main obvious difference is taht you can change their values!

 ```lua
 $name:= "John"